For women in the UK, the balance is shifting from ‘why start a business’ to ‘why not’?

 2. You can start in your spare time

 There has been a lot of macho clap-trap aired over the years about the level of commitment you need to make to a new business.
 How often have you heard that entrepreneurs need to give a new business 24 hours a day, seven days a week.
 Or, that the entrepreneur has to be ready to risk everything to get that new business idea to fly.

 Look around you.
 There are lots of businesses that operate from ‘5 to 9’ rather than from ‘9 from 5.’
 For example, Radha Vyas worked in the evenings for a year to get her boutique adventure travel company, The Flash Pack, off the ground.
 9-5 she continued to hold down a day job.
 And there are lots of businesses that operate from 9.30 to 2.30, to fit in with school hours.

 3. You can start a business with very little money

 It is quite possible to start a business with no money at all.
 Review your skills, experience and the resources you have to hand and you may find that you already have something to sell.
 New technology means you could market and start selling for almost no investment.
 The new sharing economy has opened up reams of possibilities.
-Online platforms like peopleperhour, AirBnB and etsy can connect you with a market for your skills and creativity.
+Online platforms like fiverr for freelancers, AirBnB and etsy can connect you with a market for your skills and creativity.
 Or checkout how simple it is to let out any spare rooms you have on AirBnB.